MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/share/2017-07-02-three-legged-dog.markdown

 It took me several weeks to practice and learn the song.
 I send it to my friend John Landy, who literally recorded his bass part overnight.
 My mind was blown.

-I wrote a crazy drum part for [Sebastian Lanser&nbsp;<i class="non-mwm fa fa-facebook" aria-hidden="true"></i>](https://www.facebook.com/sebastianlanserofficial) as a follow-up to [our crazy Bach piece](/share/bwv-1060r-mov-1), but he didn't have the time to work on it.
+I wrote a crazy drum part for [Sebastian Lanser&nbsp;<i class="non-mwm fab fa-facebook" aria-hidden="true"></i>](https://www.facebook.com/sebastianlanserofficial) as a follow-up to [our crazy Bach piece](/share/bwv-1060r-mov-1), but he didn't have the time to work on it.
 I sent it around to a few other drummer friends and none of them were up for it.
 A couple of drummers told me it was too hard.
 I only mention this because I sent the song to [Morgan Agren](/interview/morgan-agren) in 2017 hoping that he might be up for it.
 He agreed without issue and "squeezed it in" between some other recording he was doing.

 This is a testament to the kind of musician he is.
 Some drummers said the song was too hard, Morgan fits it in some gaps during another project.
 Incredible.
 My mind was blown.